SDM-TIB/InterpretME/README.md

 Follow the instructions in the `example` directory for further information on how to proceed.

 ### Using existing Resources
-If you are not interested in building InterpretME from source, you can simply follow the instruction in the `example` directory.
+If you are not interested in building InterpretME from source, you can simply follow the instructions in the `example` directory.
 All steps necessary to run the pipeline, upload the data to a SPARQL endpoint, and query the InterpretME KG are described there.
+Additionally, there is an iPython notebook in the `example` folder that demonstrates the use of the InterpretME library.

 ## License
 This work is licensed under the MIT license.